ueman/passkit/passkit/README.md

 PassKit allows you to work with Apple's PkPass files.
 This is a pure Dart library.
 No Flutter needed.

+In order to show PassKit files in Flutter, use the [`passkit_ui`](https://pub.dev/packages/passkit_ui) package, which includes ready made widgets.

 Want to work with Apple's PassKit APIs?
 Consider using [`apple_passkit`](https://pub.dev/packages/apple_passkit).

 ## How to read a PassKit file?